Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 - Incisors, Canines, Premolars – For these types of teeth at 5-years, no statistical difference was found in survival rates for cases performed by endodontists vs. dentists.
 At 10 years, a 1% difference in success was reported (around 91%).

-Does that suggest that some types of teeth are best treated by specialists?
+Do these studies suggest that some types of teeth are best treated by endodontists?

 - As far as 10 years out, relatively little difference is found in the success rate of cases completed by endodontists vs. general dentists for incisors, canines (cuspids, eyeteeth) and premolars (bicuspids).